klemola/matiasklemola.com/content/articles/typescript-union-types.md

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:21-31 %}

-You probably occasionally still need to test which variant of `RemoteData` is present (e.g. you might only care if a value is `Success`), and that can be done easily using some helpers.
+Sometimes you still need to test which variant of `RemoteData` is present.
+E.g. you might only care if a value is `Success`, and for that you can use helpers below.
 Using `switch` is not mandatory!

 {% include_code typescript-union-types/RemoteData.ts lang:typescript lines:32-54 %}

 ### Live example with React

-So far the `render` function has only served as an example and has not been used.
+So far the `render` function has only served as an example and is never called.
 [Here's a live example](https://codesandbox.io/s/j3wxq7q073?fontsize=14&view=preview) (with React) that actually renders something.

 ## Advanced example: Initializing an application

-Single page applications often require some data to be available for all (sub)components.
+Single page applications often need some data to be available for all (sub)components.
 For example, many logical parts of an application might need to be translated.
-What if we fetched translations in addition to the user data?
+We have the user data.
+What if we fetched translations, too?

 Let's find out if we can design a solid application initialization logic.
 Consider the example below:

 {% include_code typescript-union-types/app_init_take_one.ts lang:typescript  lines:11-37 %}

 We are using `RemoteData` with two requests.
-I advise you to take a moment to figure out all of the logical outcomes for these concurrent requests.
+You should take a moment to figure out all the logical outcomes for these concurrent requests.
 You might want to write the rendering logic yourself as an exercise.
 In any case, you'll find a naive solution below.

 {% include_code typescript-union-types/app_init_take_one.ts lang:typescript  lines:39-56 %}